-The technological advancements of Advanced Driver Assistance Systems (ADAS) sensors enable the ability to achieve autonomous vehicle platooning, increase the capacity of road lanes, and reduce traffic.
-This article focuses on developing urban autonomous platooning using LiDAR and GPS sensors in a simulation environment.
+The technological advancements of Advanced Driver Assistance Systems (ADAS) sensors enable the ability to; achieve autonomous vehicle platooning, increase the capacity of road lanes, and reduce traffic.
+This article focuses on developing urban autonomous platooning using LiDAR and GPS/IMU sensors in a simulation environment.
 Gazebo simulation is utilized to simulate the sensors, vehicles, and testing environment.
-Two vehicles are used in this study; a lead vehicle that follows a preplanned trajectory, while the remaining vehicle (follower) uses the LiDAR object detection and tracking information to follow the lead vehicle.
-The LiDAR object detection is handled in stages: point clouds frame transformation, filtering and down-sampling, ground segmentation, and clustering.
-The tracking algorithm uses the clustering information to provide position and velocity of the lead vehicle which allows for vehicles platooning.
-This paper covers the LIDAR object detection and tracking algorithms as well as the autonomous platooning control algorithms.
-The developed control algorithms were tested in a simulation environment.
-Test results illustrate that the follower vehicle was able to attain the autonomous platooning based on the LiDAR data.
+Two vehicles are used in this study; a Lead vehicle that follows a preplanned trajectory, while the remaining vehicle (Follower) uses the LiDAR object detection and tracking information to mimic the Lead vehicle.
+The LiDAR object detection is handled in multiple stages: point cloud frame transformation, filtering and down-sampling, ground segmentation, and clustering.
+The tracking algorithm uses the clustering information to provide position and velocity of the Lead vehicle which allows for vehicle platooning.
+This paper covers the LiDAR object detection and tracking algorithms as well as the autonomous platooning control algorithms which were tested in a simulation environment.
+Test results illustrate that the Follower vehicle was able to attain the autonomous platooning based on the LiDAR data.